Sacramento-San Joaquin Delta Land Use and Boundaries

 In the late 1870s steam-powered dredges began to be used to remove large volume of alluvial soils from the river channels to construct larger levees.

 The peak of Delta land reclamation was reached with the clamshell-type dredge, still commonly used.
 After World War I, the number of operating dredges decreased greatly, as nearly all Delta marshland had been reclaimed.
 By this time, the Delta had been transformed from marshland to the improved channels and leveed islands we know today.

 Sacramento-San Joaquin Delta Land Use and Boundaries Today

-Today, the Primary Zone—statutorily defined in 1988 as comprising “Delta land and water area of primary state concern and statewide significance” —includes approximately 500,000 acres of waterways, levees and farmed lands extending over portions of five counties: Contra Costa, Sacramento, San Joaquin, Solano and Yolo.
+Today, the Primary Zone—statutorily defined in 1988 as comprising “Delta land and water area of primary state concern and statewide significance” —includes approximately 500,000 acres of waterways, levees and farmed lands extending over portions of six counties: Alameda, Contra Costa, Sacramento, San Joaquin, Solano and Yolo.

 Recognizing threats to the Primary Zone from potential urban and suburban encroachment and the need to protect the area for agriculture, wildlife and recreation, the Delta Protection Act was enacted in 1992.
 The Act directs the Delta Protection Commission to prepare a comprehensive resource management plan for land uses within the Primary Zone of the Sacramento San Joaquin Delta Plan.